-The best Vanilla Buttercream you will ever have!
-Four simple ingredients are all you need to make this vanilla buttercream recipe!
+The best Vanilla Buttercream you will ever make!
+Four simple ingredients are all you need to make this classic American buttercream recipe.

 I made my own birthday cake.
 I think this is pretty standard for bakers, and I’m totally ok with it.
 I was actually not going to make a cake at all, since I was knee-deep in Pastry School at the time, but my husband insisted that we needed one, even if that meant buying one from the grocery store.